-The spirit of this blog is to help you help yourself, this Clean Your Computer post will explain a common yet avoidable cause of death for many computers; dust.
+The spirit of this blog is to help you help yourself, weather it’s personal or touch screen cash register for small business this Clean Your Computer post will explain a common yet avoidable cause of death for many computers; dust.

 About twenty years ago a Fram Oil Filter commercial advised that “You can pay me now or pay me later?”
 I will add a third option: you can save your money this time.
 I would be happy to do this cleaning for you but if you would like to take charge of a small bit of maintenance that can add years to your computer’s life I can help you in that way too.